RYAN989898/Bio-medical-Textiles-Patent-Data/README.md

-# Bio-medical-Textiles-Patent-Data
+# Patent value prediction in biomedical textiles: A method based on a fusion of machine learning models
-Bio-medical Textiles Patent Data
+# Data and Code